 5. Customer Case Studies/Testimonials:

 Case study videos and testimonial videos are examples of reusable sales enablement content that can add power throughout your sales process.
-A customer testimonial video can be created by interviewing your client and asking them a series of questions that help them tell their story and how your product or service has solved their challenges.
+A customer testimonial video can be created by interviewing your clients and asking them a series of questions that help them tell their story and how your product or service has solved their challenges.

 Recording case study videos and testimonial videos will help you build an arsenal of evergreen video content for sales enablement.
 HubSpot has an excellent case study video guide.

-6. Thank-You and Check In Videos:
+6. Thank-You and Check-In Videos:

-After the sale, a personalized, one to one “Thank You” video is an effective way for your BDRs to extend gratitude and remind clients that they’re still available if the customer has questions or concerns.
+After the sale, a personalized, one-to-one “Thank You” video is an effective way for your BDRs to extend gratitude and remind clients that they’re still available if the customer has questions or concerns.